-What qualifies a person for Community Living York South support?
+Who is eligible for Community Living York South support services?

-Any person who has been assessed as having an intellectual disability may access the Community Support Program (documentation of assessment by a certified Psychologist may be requested).
-Referrals are accepted from family members, doctors, educational professionals and/or community service providers.
+Outreach Services: Any person who has been assessed as having an intellectual disability and resides in York South Region may access the Community Support Program (documentation of assessment by a certified Psychologist or physician may be requested)

 What is an intellectual disability?

-Does Community Living have any space available in its community homes?
+Does Community Living York South have any space available in its residential services?

-The Community Support Team assists over 1600 families in “bridging the gap” while on the wait list for services funded by the Ministry of Community and Social Services.
+The Community Support Team assists over 1500 families in “bridging the gap” while on the wait list for services.
 The Community Support Team will:

-- Facilitate education workshops for people and their families;
+- Provide education workshops for people and their families

 Can you provide assistance to our family member in finding employment?

 A Community Support Coordinator can make referrals to job matching services and employment preparation programs, or assist individuals and families in doing their own job search.

 We currently offer the following programs that provide employment support: